Baddie Blueprint: Bria Myles Returns With Top-Tier Thirst Trap, Reminds Everyone That She’s Finer Than Your Fine Cousin

 After years of sparse Instagram posting and a low profile, iconic video vixen Bria Myles returned to remind everyone that she’s STILL that girl with a top-tier thirst trap that immediately melted social media into heart eye goo.

-Celebrated as the baddie blueprint, the low-key model (who, last time we checked, was married with a child), rose to stardom as the woman of Drake’s dreams who he mentioned on “From Time” off his acclaimed “NWTS” album.
+Celebrated as the baddie blueprint, the low-key model (who, last time we checked, was boo’d up with Sean Newell Martini), rose to stardom as the woman of Drake’s dreams who he mentioned on “From Time” off his acclaimed “NWTS” album.

 “Now it’s therapeutic blowin’ money in the Galleria or Beverly Center Macy’s where I discovered Bria/Landmarks of the muses that inspired the music when I could tell it was sincere without tryin’ to prove it”